Saadoxyz/School-Portal-System/README.md

 ## 📸 Screenshots

-> See the `/screenshots/` directory or the PDF report for visuals of each module including login, homepage, notepad, timetable, AI assistant, and more.
+> See the Mobile_computing_Report.pdf for visuals of each module including login, homepage, notepad, timetable, AI assistant, and more.

 ---